CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 11) Be aware of common scams and contact your A/OPC and the bank for unusual situations.

 b.
 Consequences of Cardholder Fraud.
 Cardholders have a responsibility to use the account to procure supplies and services at the direction of the Army under official purchase authorization.
-If a CH misuses the GPC or participates in fraud, the Army may cancel the purchase account and take appropriate disciplinary action against the CH.
-In the case of account misuse, the employee will be held personally liable to the Federal Government for the amount of any unauthorized transaction.
-Depending on the facts involved, an employee may be subject to fine or imprisonment for action relating to purchase account misuse and fraud.
+If a CH abuses the GPC or participates in fraud, the Army may cancel the purchase account and take appropriate disciplinary action against the CH.
+In the case of account abuse, any participating employee may be held personally liable to the Federal Government for the amount of any unauthorized transaction.
+Depending on the facts involved, an employee may be subject to fine or imprisonment for action relating to purchase account abuse and fraud.
 There are guidelines and procedures for disciplinary action to be taken against individuals for the improper, fraudulent, or abusive use of the purchase account.
-Purchase account misuse/fraud may have the following potential consequences:
+Purchase account abuse/fraud may have the following potential consequences:

 1) Counseling